MatjazJogan/psychomatrix/README.md

 Journal of Vision, March 13, 2014, vol. 14 no.3

-simObserver.m runs a sample experiment with a simulated observer.
+simulateobserver.m runs a sample experiment with a simulated observer.

 psychomatrix.m implements the observer model that allows to fit the decision probability values of the psychomatrix with a two-dimensional probability surface.
 This particular implementation assumes noise distributions are
 Gaussians and have fixed widths.

-optimRefVal.m implements the adaptive Bayesian estimation technique that optimally selects the reference values for the current trial based on the outcomes of previous trials by maximizing the expected information gain.
+optimaltrial.m implements the adaptive Bayesian estimation technique that optimally selects the reference values for the current trial based on the outcomes of previous trials by maximizing the expected information gain.